WHEN PRIVATE PRACTICE TURNS PUBLIC

 There's an insidious problem in the psychotherapeutic world, and frankly, I'm shocked and dismayed by it.
 Colleagues/friends are sharing the identities of their clients or patients, and I literally wince every time it happens.
-Bottom line, it's nobody else's business whom a therapist is treating - and that goes for their colleagues, their siblings, their best friends--or even, their spouse!
+Bottom line, it's nobody's business whom a therapist is treating - and that goes for their colleagues, their siblings, their best friends--or even, their spouse!

 I've assisted a few well known individuals, but my professional relationships have remained just that.
 No boundaries crossed, no dual relationships, and definitely no disregard for a client's anonymity.
-My article on Bipolar Disorder discusses how difficult it is for someone of celebrity status to seek help, due to fears surrounding loss of confidentiality~ and how shame at the core of their pain sets the stage for suicidal deaths within our film and music industries.
+My article on Bipolar Disorder discusses how difficult it is for someone of celebrity status to seek help, due to fears surrounding loss of privacy and confidentiality~ and how shame at the core of their pain sets the stage for suicidal deaths within our film and music industries.

 We've all engaged in collegial dialogues now and then, but I would never share someone's identity (or even a first name), with my friends or colleagues.
-Strict adherence to ethical, sound and safe practices is a normal/natural outgrowth of emotional and moral development, and personal integrity isn't confined by any rules or laws.
+Strict adherence to ethical, sound and safe practices is a normal/natural outgrowth of emotional and moral development, and personal integrity isn't defined by any rules or laws.
 Integrity involves an intrinsic sense of right and wrong that's either instilled in childhood or acquired throughout a lifetime that's navigated some challenging twists and turns, but built character along the way.
 Just how many march to the beat of that drum?
 Very few, I suspect.

-So whether it's DeNiro, Oprah or the Prince of Pakistan who phones for help, you'll never hear about it from me.
+So whether it's De Niro, Oprah or the Prince of Pakistan who phones me for help, you'll never hear about it from me.
 Revealing that somebody's engaged your services, is solely the right of the individual who's paying for them!
 It's his/her exclusive prerogative to reveal to others they've sought assistance~ not the practitioner's!

-So, I'm officially going on record: To all my friends/colleagues, please stop rubbing my nose in your business.
-If you just can't resist telling someone who you're treating, do not let it be me!
-If you're wanting kudos for somebody famous eliciting your help, or you're needing to feel better about yourself, invest in some solid personal inner work, to fortify your self-esteem.
-Perhaps then, you can overcome your temptation to gloat, and quit trampling on the sacred rights (and trust) of others.
+So, I'm officially going on record: To all my friends/colleagues, please stop rubbing my nose in your business!
+If you simply can't resist the temptation of revealing who you're providing help to, don't let it be me!
+If you're needing kudos or praise from colleagues for somebody famous eliciting your assistance, and you're looking to feel better about yourself, invest in some solid personal inner work to fortify your self-esteem.
+Perhaps within that process, you can develop enough to outgrow your need to gloat, and quit trampling on the sacred rights (and trust) of others.
 In short, first do no harm.